-But as b2b marketers we know that conversation can be a lengthy process - so this continued conversation is as critical to your content programme as your acquisition strategy.
+But as b2b marketers we know that conversion can be a lengthy process - so this continued conversation is as critical to your content programme as your acquisition strategy.

 And that's the key.
 Conversation.

-Run some A/B tests with nurture sequences with the same structure (if you need a structure, we've got plenty).
+Run some A/B tests with email nurture sequences following the same structure (if you need structure, we've got plenty).

 Just try two things.

-1 - Test your company name vs a person's name in your 'form' field
+1. Test your company name vs a person's name in your 'from' field

-2 - Test two subject lines: 'A recent case study' vs 'A personal study'
+2. Test two subject lines: 'A recent case study' vs 'A personal story'

 See what happens.

-The days of throwing in an e-book, spinning out a few blogs and crossing fingers are over.
+The days of throwing up an ebook, spinning out a few blogs and crossing fingers are over.

 Content marketing success lies in approaching optimisation as a continuous process across your entire programme.

-Learning and fine-tuning for the trail of clues your prospects leave behind as they discover, engage, consumer and convert.
+Learning and fine tuning from the trail of clues your prospects leave behind as they discover, engage, consume and convert.